mxcl/PromiseKit/Documentation/FAQ.md

 You can find some additional discussion in [this ticket](https://github.com/mxcl/PromiseKit/issues/484).

-## Why can’t I return from a catch like I can in Javascript?
+## Why can’t I return from a catch like I can in JavaScript?

 Swift demands that functions have one purpose.
 Thus, we have two error handlers: